miikkani/o3-chat-server/README.md

-# Programming 3 code repository
+# Programming 3 course project - Chat Server

 * Miikka Niemi
 * 1948190
 * email: niemimi@student.oulu.fi

+## About
+This program implements simple web server for IRC-like chat.
+Client is not included.

 ## How to build and run